Can You Use Marble As a Cutting Board? Know the Reality!

 • Dry the cutting board with a clean towel or let it air dry completely before storing.

-Avoiding Stains and Scratches
+Avoiding Stains And Scratches

 Marble is a relatively soft material, so it is important to take precautions to avoid stains and scratches on your cutting board.